-Lackawanna College currently offers baccalaureate degree programs in Accounting, Business, Criminal Justice, Human Services, Professional Students (Writing Concentration) and Restaurant and Food Service Management (Baking and Pastry or Culinary Concentration).
-LC students completing comparable associate degrees will seamlessly transition into these programs.
-Graduates of Lackawanna College who wish to continue their education elsewhere are regularly accepted for transfer into four-year colleges and universities as long as they meet the requirements of the chosen institution.
+Lackawanna College currently offers baccalaureate degree programs in Accounting, Business, Criminal Justice, Hospitality, Human Services, RN to BSN, Professional Studies (Writing Concentration), and Restaurant and Food Service Management (Baking and Pastry or Culinary Concentration).
+Lackawanna students completing comparable associate degrees will seamlessly transition into these programs.
+Graduates of Lackawanna College who wish to continue their education elsewhere are regularly accepted for transfer into four-year colleges and universities if they meet the requirements of the chosen institution.
 To assist interested students, Lackawanna College's Director of Advising remains in constant contact with representatives from all area colleges and universities and keeps up-to-date information concerning transferability.